BIOS1140/BIOS1140.github.io/docs/Exercise7.md

 #### Segregating sites

 Looking at our aligned sequences, we can see that there are several positions whether there is a polymorphism.
-Using the `seg.sites` function, we can actually count:
+Using the `seg.sites` function, we can find the segregating sites:

 ```r
 seg.sites(mydna)
 ```

-`seg.sites` returns the position in the sequence where polymorphisms occur.
-So these are essentially the indices of polymorphsims in our 40 base pair sequence alignment.
-There are just a few here, so you can easily count them but if there were many, you might want to wrap this command with the length function to get the actual number:
+`seg.sites` returns the position in the sequence where polymorphisms occur in our 40 base pair sequence alignment.
+The positions are stored in a vector, and we can count the number of elements in the vector with the `length()` function to get the number of segregating sites.

 ```r